 Paul’s 2nd Missionary Journey began in Antioch.
 He and Silas travelled through Asia Minor visiting the churches that Paul had helped establish on his 1st Journey.
 Then they sailed across the Aegean Sea to teach people in Macedonia.
 These men travelled wherever God wanted them to go to teach people about Jesus.

 When Paul arrived in the city of Athens he looked around and saw many idols.
-The people of Athens were worshipping these idols instead of worshipping God.
+The people of Athens were worshipping these idols instead of worshipping the true and living God.
 Paul was very distressed to see this and he wanted to tell the people about the real God and his son, Jesus.

 The first thing Paul did was to go to the synagogue and talk to the Jews about Jesus.
-The he went to the agora (the place in the city where people liked to meet) and told people there about God and Jesus.
+Then he went to the agora (the marketplace in the city where people liked to meet to buy and sell food and other goods) and told people there about God and Jesus.
 While he was talking in the agora some men overheard him.
 They were part of a group that met up on a big rock hill called the Areopagus and they wanted Paul to come and meet with them.

 The men at the meeting of the Areopagus were an important group that met together to talk and think.
 Sometimes, instead of actually doing anything, they just liked to sit and talk about it instead.

 The city of Athens had many kinds of idols and altars and the men of the Areopagus were the ones that decided whether or not people could bring new ones into the city.
 They asked Paul to tell them about the new ideas he was talking about to everyone.

 So Paul told them that he had been looking at all of the idols around Athens.
 He had even noticed an idol with a sign on it that said, “TO AN UNKNOWN GOD” They were worshipping what they did not know but he would tell them about the God that he knew.
 He wanted to tell them about the only true God.